 Smart energy technologies include a range of solutions aimed at the optimization of energy systems, including energy generation, energy transmission, energy conversion, energy storage and energy utilization.
 With thousands of active startup companies, Israel serves as one of the primary innovation hubs in the world.
 This is also the case for smart energy technologies, being among the key factors for the future of sustainable, resilient and clean energy.
 This 2019 market survey identified 61 smart energy technology companies from among several thousand active Israeli Hi-Tech companies - mostly recently established startups.

 The Middle East is known for the abundance of hydrocarbon resources and thus oil and gas pipelines have become an integrative part of the landscape.
 However, from the very beginning, the pipeline business in the Mideast has been a gamble.
-The outcome from 2018 analysis is that eight inter-state Mideast hydrocarbon pipelines, which have already terminated operation, had been in use for a median lifetime period of 11 years.
-Furthermore, looking at the fifteen currently operating inter-state hydrocarbon pipelines in the Mideast, it appears that their median operation lifetime to date is 12 years - both figures implying regional stability.
-Despite stabilization during the past three years, considering the persistent turmoil in the Mideast, there seems to be little certainty yet for long-term pipeline operational stability in the region.
+This study aims to analyze the up-to-date operation statistics of Mideast oil and gas pipelines with emphasis on inter-state midstream projects in order to assess the long-term financial feasibility of such projects and their correlation with regional geopolitical stability.
+The outcome from 2019 analysis is that eight inter-state Mideast hydrocarbon (oil and gas) pipelines, which have already terminated operation, had been in use for a median lifetime period of 11 years.
+Furthermore, looking at the nineteen currently operating inter-state hydrocarbon pipelines in the Mideast, it appears that their median operation lifetime to date is 12 years - both figures implying regional stability.
+Despite stabilization during the past four years, there is little certainty yet for long-term pipeline operational stability in the region considering persistent turmoil.